antlr/antlr5/README.md

 ## Additional grammars

 As of now, there is no collection of grammars for ANTLR 5, but we plan to grow such collection in [grammars-v5](https://github.com/antlr/grammars-v5), which is currently empty.

-Until we get grammars for ANTLR 5, you can take a look at [this repository](https://github.com/antlr/grammars-v4); it is a collection of grammars for ANTLR 4 where the root directory name is the all-lowercase name of the language parsed by the grammar.
+Until we get grammars for ANTLR 5, you can take a look at [this repository](https://github.com/antlr/grammars-v4); it is a collection of grammars verified for ANTLR 4 where the root directory name is the all-lowercase name of the language parsed by the grammar.
 For example, java, cpp, csharp, c, etc...